How to Major or Minor

 Typically, the student entering Whitman with little or no German would include in his or her major: second-year German, third-year German, two German literature courses, two additional courses, either in German literature or in German studies, and a senior thesis.

 The thesis is written in English, but students must work with texts in the original German.
-Because these theses are so interdisciplinary in nature, we require an outside reader whose area of academic specialization can enhance the development and assessment of the thesis.
-The outside reader is not necessarily from the affiliated faculty, but rather the person on the Whitman faculty who has the most expertise in the student's subject matter and is willing to serve.
+Because senior theses are so interdisciplinary in nature, we require an outside reader whose area of academic specialization can enhance the development and assessment of the thesis.
+The outside reader is not necessarily from the affiliated faculty, but rather the Whitman faculty member who has the most expertise in the student's subject matter and is willing to serve.

 Note: Courses taken P-D-F prior to the declaration of a language major or minor will satisfy course and credit requirements for the major or minor.
 Courses taken P-D-F may not be used to satisfy course and credit requirements for the major or minor after the major or minor has been declared.